-In accordance with the requirements and prohibitions of Title IX of the Education Amendments of 1972 ("Title IX"), Titles VI and VII of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and other federal and California laws, the University does not discriminate on the basis of race, color, religion, national origin, ethnic origin, ancestry, citizenship, sex (including pregnancy, childbirth, or related medical conditions), sexual orientation, gender (including gender identity and expression), marital status, age, physical or mental disability, medical condition, genetic characteristics, military and veteran status, or any other characteristic or status protected by applicable law as to the admission or enrollment of any student, or its educational programs and activities; the employment of any member of the faculty or staff; the selection and treatment of volunteers or unpaid interns; or to the election of any officer or trustee of the University.
+In accordance with the requirements and prohibitions of Title IX of the Education Amendments of 1972 ("Title IX"), Titles VI and VII of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and other federal and California laws, the University does not discriminate on the basis of age (40 and over); ancestry; color; religion/religious creed (including religious dress and grooming practices); request for or use of family and medical care leave; physical or mental disability (including HIV and AIDS); marital status; medical condition (meaning cancer-related health impairments and genetic characteristics); genetic information; military and veteran status; national origin (including language use restrictions and possession of driver's license obtainable by undocumented persons); reproductive decision-making; race (including, traits historically associated with race including, but not limited to, hair texture and protective hairstyles); sex (including pregnancy, childbirth, breastfeeding, and related medical conditions); gender, gender identity, and gender expression; and sexual orientation, or any other consideration made unlawful by federal, state, or local laws as to the admission or enrollment of any student, or its educational programs and activities; the employment of any member of the faculty or staff; the selection and treatment of volunteers or unpaid interns; or to the election of any officer or trustee of the University.
+The University also prohibits discrimination based on the perception that anyone has any of these characteristics or is associated with a person who has or is perceived as having any of these characteristics.